• Allergic Reaction/Anaphylaxis

 • Give care for shock, if necessary.

-• Position the person as appropriate.
+• Position the person so they are comfortable.

 • Reassure them you will help and that EMS has been called (if appropriate).